ASU News

 Global research priorities for historical ecology to inform conservation

-June 27, 2024 Program Lead Dr. Katie Cramer contributed to a recent publication which used structured decision-making to examine research priorities in historical ecology to advance conservation science in: (1) methods and concepts, (2) knowledge co-production and community engagement, (3) policy and management, and (4) climate change impacts.
+Dr. Katie Cramer worked on an application of structured decision-making historical ecology to refine priorities in: (1) methods and concepts, (2) knowledge co-production and community engagement, (3) policy and management, and (4) climate change impacts.

 Bringing data to decision making for conservation and biodiversity